 Live music.
 That’s what we need at the airport – a band, some jazzy tunes, some local flair and joie de vivre to make our time spent waiting around a little less dull.
 Hartsfield-Jackson Airport in Atlanta has just that.
 What else could we expect from a city bursting with live music venues?

-We definitely don’t need more of that annoying background elevator music that just makes you feel weird and uncomfortable anyways.
+We definitely don’t need more of that annoying background elevator music that just makes you feel weird and uncomfortable anyway.

 When to find live music at Hartsfield-Jackson Airport

 All performances from 5 to 7 p.m. in the Airport Atrium.

 May 17: Tony Waters

 May 19: The After Hours Quintets